 (b) Except as provided under par. (c), the department may not pay state aid for a fair having split dates unless the department gives advance written approval for a split fair.
-The department may approve split fair dates only if the fair organization justifies the split dates based on extreme hardship.
-If the department approves split dates, all blue ribbon winners shall repeat their demonstrations or exhibits at the regular Fair dates unless the department grants a hardship exemption.
-An exhibitor may use audiovisual media, still photography or an educational display to repeat a demonstration or exhibit.
+The department may approve split fair dates based on hardship.

-(c) The department may pay state aid for the following exhibits or contests in a fair having split dates, regardless of whether the department approves those split dates in advance: 1) Clothing Revue.
+(c) The department may pay state aid for the following exhibits or contests in a fair having split dates, with advance notification to the department 1) Clothing Revue.
 2) Demonstrations.
 3) Favorite Foods Revue.
 4) Dogs.
+4m) Cats.
 5) Small Animals.
 6) Rocketry.
 7) Shooting sports.
-8) Other exhibits and contests that are similar to those identified in subds.
+7m) Mechanical projects 8) Other exhibits and contests that are similar to those identified in subds.
 1.To 7.